Home / Methodology

 • Infrastructure: exposure, remote access, cloud identity, management paths, segmentation, and reachability

-• Posture: governance, identity, resilience, evidence expectations, and uplift priorities
+• Posture: governance, identity, resilience, reporting expectations, and uplift priorities

 • AI: data access, retrieval leakage, tool permissions, approvals, logging, and automation boundaries